seamplex/feenox/README4hackers.md

    and does not need to know nor write the weak form of the Poisson equation in the input file, since the vast majority of [users](README4engineers.md) will not know what a weak form is (even though other "similar" tools ask their users for that).

- * a Git repository with GPL sources (and FDL documentation) where contributions are welcome.
-In particular, each partial differential equation that FeenoX can solve correspondence to one of the subdirectories of `src/pdes` that provide [C entry points that the main mathematical framework calls as function pointer to build the elemental objects](https://seamplex.com/feenox/doc/sds.html#sec:extensibility).
+ * a [Git repository](https://github.com/seamplex/feenox) with [GPL sources](https://github.com/seamplex/feenox/tree/main/src) (and [FDL documentation](https://github.com/seamplex/feenox/tree/main/doc)) where [contributions are welcome](https://www.seamplex.com/feenox/doc/#contributing).
+ In particular, each partial differential equation that FeenoX can solve correspondens to one of the subdirectories of `src/pdes` that provide [C entry points that the main mathematical framework calls as function pointer to build the elemental objects](https://seamplex.com/feenox/doc/sds.html#sec:extensibility).
 The `autogen.sh` step (prior to `./configure` and `make`) detects the directory structure and includes all the subdirectories it finds as available [problem types](https://www.seamplex.com/feenox/doc/feenox-manual.html#problem).
 They can be queried at runtime with the `--pdes` option:

     ```terminal
     $ feenox --pdes